 Plaque psoriasis is the most common form of psoriasis, an autoimmune disease that leaves skin cells dry and irritated.
 Symptoms include raised, bumpy areas of dry red skin often accompanied by silver, flaky skin.
 It is most commonly found on the knees, elbows, scalp, and lower back.
 While psoriasis is a complicated and uncomfortable autoimmune disease, many people find relief by balancing lifestyle adjustments with conventional and alternative treatment methods.
-We’re committed to helping you find relief from those irritating, itchy, and painful psoriasis symptoms.
-Read on for information about common symptoms and possible treatment strategies to help prevent and tame flare-ups.
+We’re committed to helping you find an adequate plaque psoriasis treatment to relieve those irritating, itchy, and painful symptoms.
+Read on for information about common symptoms and possible plaque psoriasis treatment strategies to help prevent and tame flare-ups.

 Where to Start?

 We’ve found that the best relief for symptoms comes from a multifaceted approach to management and treatment.
-Regular exercise, a healthy diet, and consistent and appropriate skin care help prevent flare-ups and keep symptoms subdued.
-When your plaque psoriasis symptoms do flare up, Summers Laboratories offers a full line of creams, gels, lotions, and shampoos to relieve symptoms and get you back on track.
+Regular exercise, a healthy diet, and consistent and appropriate skin care can help prevent flare-ups and keep symptoms subdued.
+When your plaque psoriasis symptoms do flare up, Summers Laboratories offers a full line of over the counter psoriasis treatments in the form of creams, gels, lotions, and shampoos to relieve symptoms and get you back on track.

 Plaque Psoriasis Symptoms